richjava/about-shadcn/README.md

-# Built.is Plugin: About Basic
+# Built.is Plugin: About ShadCN

 A [Built.js](https://builtjs.com) plugin for About sections and pages, with ShadCN.